Alexia Putellas: 2018–19

-In the 2018–2019 season, Putellas was named as Barcelona's fourth captain, the first official captaincy role of her senior career.
+In the 2018–19 season, Putellas was named as Barcelona's fourth captain, the first official captaincy role of her senior career.
 In the first match of that season's Champions League, Putellas conceded an own goal as Barcelona fell in a 3–1 shock defeat to BIIK Kazygurt.
 They came back from that loss to win 3–0 at home, and ended up advancing to the semi-finals for the second time in club history.
 In October, Putellas scored four goals (of Barcelona's nine) in a league game against Rayo Vallecano, as well as drawing a penalty for her team, leading AS to say she was already a reference in Spanish women's football.
-Putellas started both games against Bayern, where Barcelona won 2–0 on aggregate.
-On 18 May 2019, Putellas started in Barcelona's first ever UWCL final against Lyon, who went on to win the match 4–1.
+Putellas started both games against Bayern Munich, where Barcelona won 2–0 on aggregate.
+On 18 May 2019, Putellas started in Barcelona's first ever UWCL final against Olympique Lyonnais, who went on to win the match 4–1.
 Following Barcelona's loss in the final, Putellas was named to the UEFA Women's Champions League Squad of the Season for the first time in her career.
 Not soon after, she renewed her contract with the club for 3 more seasons to 2022.
 She ended the season as Barcelona's top scorer in the league with 16 goals and overall with 18 goals.